 Research

-My research interests are in empirical industrial organisation (IO), spatial economics, transportation economics, and computational economics.
+Despite my transition to industry, I continue to pursue independent research, leveraging my expertise to address complex economic questions.
+My research interests generally revolve around topics in empirical industrial organisation (IO), spatial economics, transportation economics, and computational economics.

 • Value of Flexibility: Evidence from Trains (Job Market Paper)